 The thesis is completed in three parts that award 10 credits each.
 Supervisor is responsible for assessing and approving the first two parts after the student has completed them.
 First two parts of the thesis are assessed in the scale of pass - fail.
 The third part is the final submission of the completed thesis and in that part the completed work will be evaluated as a whole.
 Instructions for evaluation of the third part is given in chapter When the thesis is completed.
 Assessment criteria for the first two parts is described in appendix 2.
-Emphasis may be put on criteria most relevant for that particular thesis taking into account the phase of the unfinished thesis work: if the student defines their work as theoretical or applied research, the criterion Quality of the artistic component may be ignored.
-In such cases, weight is put on the criterion Discussion of the topic, conclusions and interpretation.
+Emphasis may be put on criteria most relevant for that particular thesis taking into account the phase of the unfinished thesis work.